 - Mexican Chicken Soup

 - Smoked Butternut Squash Soup

 - Tuscan Chicken Soup

 Yes, as long as they are not mushy, moldy or soft from decaying, you can still use them.
 If you don't like their texture, make a creamy soup by blending everything after cooking.

 It depends: in the winter, it might be OK, but I wouldn't do that in the summer.
 If you need to cook the soup fast, place the pot in an ice bath.

-There are many sop side dishes you can try: a salad, some crusty bread, grilled cheese sandwich, quesadillas, bakes potatoes, and more.
+There are many soup side dishes you can try: a salad, some crusty bread, a grilled cheese sandwich, quesadillas, baked potatoes, and more.

 Did you try this recipe?
 You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
 I always appreciate your feedback!

 Clean Out The Fridge Vegetable Soup Recipe

 - 2 tablespoons olive oil